tripu/Vita/doc/miscellanea.md

 ## 3. Ideas and words wrongly reserved to specific groups of people

-I don't respect the supposed privilege of specific groups to be critic with themselves, express opinions in caustic ways, or use certain words, *when members of that group engage in those behaviours themselves*.
+**I don't respect the supposed privilege of specific groups to be critic with themselves, express opinions in caustic ways, or use certain words, *when members of that group engage in those behaviours themselves*.**

 For the same reason that your genes, your chromosomes and your passport don't remove certain basic human rights and abilities from you (if you think otherwise, you would be a racist, a sexist, a xenophobic)&nbsp;&mdash;&nbsp;for those same reasons, they don't *grant* you special privileges, either.
-Example: I, as a Spaniard, have the same right to (respectfully) criticise Japan and the Japanese, or to ridicule or parody them, as Japanese people themselves.
+:thought_balloon:Example: I, as a Spaniard, have the same right to (respectfully) criticise Japan and the Japanese, or to ridicule or parody them, as Japanese people themselves.
-Example: when a collective starts using a derogatory word and finally adopts and &ldquo;normalises&rdquo; it (&ldquo;queer&rdquo;, &ldquo;nigger&rdquo;, *&ldquo;marica&rdquo;*), for me, they're implicitly letting people outside that circle use it too.
+:thought_balloon:Example: when a collective starts using a derogatory word and finally adopts and &ldquo;normalises&rdquo; it (&ldquo;queer&rdquo;, &ldquo;nigger&rdquo;, *&ldquo;marica&rdquo;*), for me, they're implicitly letting people outside that circle use it too.
-Example: the opinions of a childless person about childcare, tax exemptions for parents, paedophilia, etc. should not be dismissed, nor given a lower value than those coming from parents.
+:thought_balloon:Example: the opinions of a childless person about childcare, tax exemptions for parents, paedophilia, etc. should not be dismissed, nor given a lower value than those coming from parents.
 (Yes, we can recognise the value of personal experiences; but when we're discussing statistics, averages, tradeoffs for society, etc, *your* experience raising
 *your* child or children is merely an anecdote.)

-Here is **a thought experiment** to prove that it's wrong to grant usage of certain words or ideas to specific groups of people only:
+:thought_balloon:Here is **a thought experiment** to prove that it's wrong to grant usage of certain words or ideas to specific groups of people only:

 Imagine there is a radio commentator you listen to frequently, and that you like.
 This person happens to be a black male.